 Reviews are a solid way of getting exposure, as well as showing authenticity to your potential customers.
 The modern consumer often checks reviews before making a purchase, particularly a high-value product, so it’s important to get reviews from influencers who perhaps already value your brand, or an influencer whose reviews get high viewership.

 Reviews also offer consumers the chance to see the product in action, which can be really helpful to a consumer before buying.
 This way, they can see if the product is the right fit for what they want or need, and can compare this to other products on the market.

 Influencer Giveaways & Competitions

-Giveaways and competitions are a great way to get an audience interested in your product/brand, as well as promoting your brand to a niche audience.
+Giveaways and competitions are great ways to gain audience interest in your brand and its products, as well as to promote your company to a niche audience.
 They’re also a really effective way to increase traffic to your socials.

 If the influencer is having the competition over their social channels, then you could ask the influencer to make sure they like/tag one of your social pages to be in with a chance of winning.

 Giveaways and competitions are perhaps the simplest form of influencer marketing out there.
 Many influencers jump at the chance to have a prize to offer to their followers, and it tends to be for mutual gain, so it’s worth bearing in mind when it comes to creating your marketing plan.